System Design Space

 Solution Architecture

-Solutions at the product or system cluster level for a business problem.
+An end-to-end solution at the level of a product or a group of systems for a concrete business problem.

 Enterprise Architecture

-They differ in the level of abstraction, notations, tools and interaction context.
+They differ in level of abstraction, notation, tooling, and interaction context.

 The role of the architect in the organization